Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 Roger.
 I was going to recommend a P52 in a little bit anyway -

-Well, it's going to take a while before we get to the point we're even thinking about a P52.
+Well, it's going to take a while before we get to the point we're even thinking of a P52.

 Yeah, it'll coarse align itself there, won't it?